Harmonic flow of geometric structures: The harmonic section flow of geometric structures

-As a result, the harmonic map heat flow with a section as initial data, will evolve through sections, hence $\partial_t u_t$ will be vertical.
+\end{proof} As a result, the harmonic map heat flow will evolve an initial section through sections, hence $\partial_t u_t$ will be vertical.
 We may therefore relax that flow and work just with the vertical part, which motivates our formulation of \eqref{eq: HSF}.